NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 The weights and thresholds above can be increased somewhat if the input DEM is reliable and it is desired to tie the solution more to it.

-When the linsescan sensor is much wider than the frame sensor, the anchor points should be constrained to the shared area of the produced images, to have the same effect on both sensors.
+When the linescan sensor is much wider than the frame sensor, the anchor points should be constrained to the shared area of the produced images, to have the same effect on both sensors.
 That is accomplished with the option ``--anchor-weight-image``.